 Phalarope Lake: Whether taking the nature trail to Phalarope Lake, paddling its quiet waters, or casting a fly, a trip to the serene setting at Phalarope Lake is time well spent.
 A handful of picturesque Cascade peaks rise above the western shore; osprey, bald eagles, otters, and other wildlife frolic in (and around) the lake; and anglers enjoy catch-and-release fishing for rainbow trout.
 (Fishing gear rentals are available, and free fly-fishing clinics are offered on Saturdays in summer.)

 Family activities: Kids of all ages find plenty to love about the activities offered at Black Butte Ranch.
-Families can craft ceramic pieces together, rent bikes (and enjoy a ride on the resort’s 18 miles of paved paths), test their mettle at an on-site disc golf course, and more.
+Families can craft ceramic pieces together, rent bikes (and enjoy a ride on the resort’s 18 miles of paved paths), cross country skis or snowshoes, test their mettle at an on-site disc golf course, swim in one of the many pools and more.
 Kids, specifically, can sign up for summertime camp programs that include stand-up paddleboarding and kayaking classes, climbing clinics, and arts-and-crafts workshops.
 Parents, meanwhile, can unwind by enjoying several spa services, taking a dip in one of the ranch’s many pools, playing tennis on the resort’s 17 courts, or joining yoga and barre classes.

 Explore Nature’s Beauty